reformhq/demo-deploy/README.rst

 demo.reformhq.org deployment
 ============================

-Contains tools and data
-relevant to deploying
-the "ReformHQ Demo" site.
+Tools and data relevant to deploying the "ReformHQ Demo" site.